ibmdb/python-ibmdb/README.md

   The ODBC and CLI driver is available for download at [Db2 LUW ODBC and CLI Driver](https://public.dhe.ibm.com/ibmdl/export/pub/software/data/db2/drivers/odbc_cli/).
 Refer to ([License requirements](#Licenserequirements)) for more details on the CLI driver for manual download and installation.

-[ Note : For Windows, if clidriver is already installed in the system.
-And user already set installed path to PATH environment variable, then user need to set IBM_DB_HOME path manaully to the installed path.
-If user has installed clidriver in F:\DSDRIVER.
-And if the "PATH" is set to F:\DSDRIVER\bin.
-Then user should set IBM_DB_HOME to F:\DSDRIVER.
-Below is example to set IBM_DB_HOME. set IBM_DB_HOME=F:\DSDRIVER ]

 * Installing using Anaconda distribution of python
 ```
 conda install -c conda-forge ibm_db